Brewers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

+- In 10 games over the last 10 matchups when favored by oddsmakers, the Brewers have a record of 6-4.

-- The Brewers have played as the favorite in 10 of their past 10 games and have gone 6-4 in those contests.
+- The Brewers and their opponents have combined to hit the over six times in their last 10 games with a total.

-- In their last 10 games with a total, the Brewers and their opponents are 7-3-0 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the Brewers' last 10 games.
-In four straight games, Milwaukee and its opponent have topped the over/under, with the average total established by bookmakers in that span being 8.8 runs.

 Brewers Betting Records & Stats

-- The Brewers have won 58.3% of the games this season when they were the moneyline favorite (35-25).
+- The Brewers have won 36 of the 61 games they were listed as the moneyline favorite this season (59%).

-- The Brewers have an implied moneyline win probability of 61.5% in this matchup.
+- The Brewers have a 55.6% chance to win this matchup based on the moneyline's implied probability.

-- Milwaukee has played in 117 games with a set over/under, and have combined with its opponents to go over the total 51 times (51-61-5).
+- Milwaukee has combined with opponents to go over the total 51 times this season for a 51-62-5 record against the over/under.

-- The Brewers have a 4-6-0 record against the spread this season.
+- The Brewers have a 4-6-0 record against the spread this season (covering 40% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!